 An Aetna HealthFund® Health Reimbursement Arrangement (HRA)* gives you access to quality care.
 And it helps you stretch your health care dollars.

 Our HRA combines an Aetna health insurance or benefits plan with a fund paid for by your employer.
-This fund helps you pay eligible out-of-pocket costs.
+This fund helps you pay eligible out-of-pocket health care costs.

 Convenience.
 Your employer sets up the fund for you.
 No claims forms are needed if you visit doctors and other health care providers in our national network.
 Eligible health care expenses are automatically paid from the fund.